Camping near Portsmouth

 2 sites · RVs, Tents21 acres · Merrimack, NH

-December Update: We received nearly 4 inches of rain so there is now water flowing in the river and the bark chip road is no longer dust.
-It's safe again to turn your back on a campfire for more than 30 seconds, and the wood chip roads to the sites remain passable.
-If we get hit with big snowfall this season, please check in with your host to ensure your type of vehicle won't have difficulty getting out of the site. (back to our regularly scheduled campsite description...)
+March 16th Update: Mud season in southern NH.
+Snow has departed, mud has arrived.
+Roads are currently passable, but a rain could really make a mess of them, so check ahead with your host.
+Getting in is the easier part, but confirm your vehicle won't have difficulty getting back up the slight rise to exit the sites. (back to our regularly scheduled campsite description...)
 Site-1 is located under the trees adjacent to a 3 acre meadow and Christmas Tree farm.
 Camp near the bank of the Souhegan River in the shade of white pine, shag bark hickory and blue birch while listening to the river tumble over the ledges upstream.
-In season, enjoy the swimming hole 100 feet from your campsite.
-On the other side of the privacy fence is a pasture where two horses graze.
-If you don't like friendly dogs then you'll be better off on site 2 where we have a better chance of keeping our dog Wilson from dropping in to visit.
+In season, enjoy the chest deep swimming hole 100 feet from your campsite.
+Two horses graze on the other side of the privacy fence.
+If you don't like friendly dogs try site 2 where we have a better chance of keeping our dog Wilson from dropping in to visit.
 He loves people too much not to want to greet folks on Site 1.
-Site-2 is located at the farthest most downstream end of the property and from mid-May to mid-October it is totally private.
-You'll see nothing from your site except for trees and the river.
-If you or your dog don't like other dogs, this is the site you want.
-Still no guarantee Wilson won't visit you, but it's easier to keep Wilson away from this corner of the property.
+Site-2 is at the farthest most downstream end of the property and from mid-May to mid-October it is totally screened by foliage.
+From your site you only see trees and the river.
+If you don't like other dogs, this is the site you want.
+Still no guarantee Wilson won't visit, but it's easier to keep Wilson away from this corner of the property.
 The other side of the river is town conservation land so the only people you're likely to see will be passing by in kayaks or on paddleboards.
-In the dry season, both sites are a great place to start a float trip and you'll likely have the next 1.5 miles all to yourself since the rapids up stream become unpassable in July and August.
-If planning a winter trip, just check ahead to ensure your host has finished plowing the access road.
-If southern NH gets really clobbered with snow, check with your host about the possibility of constructing snow shelters.
-He's been known to mound up snow with the tractor.
-You are only two traffic lights away from the Merrimack Premium Outlet Mall should you need something to do during inclement weather.
+In dry season, both sites are a great place to start a float trip and you'll likely have the next 1.5 miles all to yourself since rapids up stream become impassable in July and August.
+If planning a winter trip, check ahead to ensure Bob has cleared the access roads.
+You are only two traffic lights away from the Merrimack Premium Outlet Mall if you need something to do during inclement weather.

 Pets